Thomashighbaugh/fiction-fabricator/codegrab-output.md

 - Important point 2
 </EXAMPLE>

-Do NOT write the outline itself, just the extra context.
+Do NOT write the outline itself, **just the extra context**.
 Keep your responses short and in a bulleted list.
-If no such context exists, respond with "No additional context found."
+If the prompt provides no such context, you must respond with "No additional context found."
 """

 EXPAND_OUTLINE_TO_MIN_CHAPTERS_PROMPT = """